PinNaCode/magiskboot_build/README.md

 > **Note**
 > Cygwin support is not actively tested currently

-An experimental CI build is available [here](../../releases/cygwin-test).
+An experimental build is available [here](../../releases/cygwin-test).

 To build for Cygwin, you need to compile a Rust toolchain from source, for more info: [Cygwin Rust porting](https://gist.github.com/ookiineko/057eb3a91825313caeaf6d793a33b0b2)